 Brooks says, “The DFW yoga communities, as a whole, may have started out being a little more cautious in adopting the practice of chanting, but resistance has been fading as people experience the peace of mind that comes with yoga and chanting mantra.
 Since Bhakti is all about powerfully committed devotion to the truth of who you really are, it can be expressed in so many different ways in order to reach the heart.”

 “We are all trying to re-connect with our Spiritual Source,” adds Brooks.
 “We call upon the many forms of that source…but there is only one Source.”

 Whether one is a longtime Bhakti practitioner like Latika and the Brooks, or a neophyte, World Bhakti Festival is a good fit for all.
-There’s a free fair featuring local vendors, healers and plant-based food and drinks.
-And, plenty of free traditional yoga and meditation classes and education workshops.
+There’s a free fair featuring local vendors, healers, and plant-based food and drinks.
+And, plenty of free traditional yoga and meditation classes and educational workshops.
 On top of that, Sean Johnson and the Wild Lotus Band will perform.
 Two nights in a row.
 Plus, Johnson and his band will lead a workshop for teachers on bringing Bhakti to the mat.

-It’s a natural that Wild Lotus and Bhakti House share some of the spotlight.
+It’s natural that Wild Lotus and Bhakti House share some of the spotlights.
 First, both bands share styles that range from funk to country to gospel/soul.
 Second, both are very high energy, and at the same time, introspective and soulful.
 Plus, the two bands routinely travel across the country with their Kirtan.
 From small intimate groups to mega-venues.